 Department of Plant and Microbial Biology

 B.S.
 Molecular Biology and Microbiology, Florida Atlantic University

 I am a bacterial physiologist with a rich background in using mutant analysis to understand cellular metabolism in model bacteria.
 I performed my thesis work at the University of Wisconsin with Diana Downs, where I studied metabolic integration of thiamine biosynthesis in Salmonella enterica and Escherichia coli.
 During my postdoctoral work, with Christopher Marx at the University of Idaho, I integrated omics approaches into my work to characterize experimentally evolved mutants to understand the formaldehyde stress response in Methylobacterium extorquens.

-Alexa Peterson, Undergraduate researcher
+Madison Shackelford, Undergraduate researcher

-Duy Vo, Undergraduate researcher
+Morgan Swanson, Undergraduate researcher

 Sarah Khaskel, Undergraduate researcher

 Leslie Day (PMB)